bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 typeid(x)                   // Returns referebce to object of type of x (access name with .name())

 dynamic_cast<T>(x)          // Converts x to a T, checked at run time
+                            // T must be a pointer
-                            // May convert child class to parent, with slicing data problems
+                            // May convert between classes
-                            // Doing the reverse isn't possible: nullptr or exception
+                            // Fail in conversion returns nullptr

 static_cast<T>(x)           // Converts x to a T, for simple data types
                             // Alerts when possible truncation issues (which C-style casts do not do)